whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     <h4>Entering the guild</h4>
     <p>
     The guild is already abandoned.
 Nothing of value is left and nobody is around.
-In the center area there is a trap door that has been left open, and players can vaguely here somebody talking to herself.
+In the center area there is a trap door that has been left open, and players can vaguely hear somebody talking to herself.
 Below in the trap door is Allison Highwater who is currently trying to insert two keys into two different slots on different sides of the room at the same time by throwing chairs.
 Players can easily convince her to help the cause if they help her open the door.
-She stresses that all of the magic items are stored inside are evil and dangerous.
+She stresses that all of the magic items stored inside are evil and dangerous.
     </p>
     <h4>Room 1: Monster Trap</h4>
     <p>
       The first room has a hydra in it that is loose but cannot escape through the door they came in as it closes behind the players.
 The guild leader assures the players that the hydra is well trained and will not attack them.
 The players enter the room and the hydra attacks.
 After the hydra is defeated (the guild leader wants it taken alive), the leader will explain that she has a ring that is supposed to calm it, but forgot it.
     </p>
+    <h5><a href="/runner/hydra&allisonhighwater" target="_blank">Run This Encounter</a></h5>
     <h4>Room 2: Mirror Room</h4>
     <p>
       When they enter this room it has full length mirrors along the walls.
 Once the players are in the room the mirrors cast Simulacrum from each player, creating a snow clone of each one that they have to fight.
 The clones only have half of their HP, but all of their abilities.